camillevuillaume/type_train/README.md

 ## Configuration
 You can configure the following parameters in the configuration file `config.ini`:
  - `TimeLimit`: A timer.
 Any positive value (in seconds) will indicate that the typing test will end automatically after the timer expires.
+Zero means that the program will continue until the whole text has been typed or ESC has been pressed.
  - `TextLength`: The length of the random text, in words (including punctuation).